By Luke | 16 April 2017

 Faith Requires Ignorance

 If you want to be a Christian and you want to be secure in your belief then you absolutely cannot think logically about what you believe.
 Faith, by definition, requires ignorance.
 Your belief has to be based on pure emotion.
 Do not attempt to understand the bible or God.
 If you choose to read the bible, then you MUST ignore the bad parts and only read the good parts.
 Trust your own moral judgment.
-Or better yet, bypass the bible altogether and let your life be guided solely by your own conscious.
+Or better yet, bypass the bible altogether and let your life be guided solely by your own conscience.
 You already know the difference from right and wrong, nobody has to tell you, you’re born with this ability.

 Knowledge Destroys Faith